-- for which the condition matches the message.
+- 4. After all the rights of the sending agent have been determined the interpreter verifies whether any of them matches the message that the agent is trying to send. - 5.
+Next, if the agent indeed has that right the interpreter checks whether its constraints (if any) are satisfied. - 6.
+If the sending agent has the proper right, and all its constraints are satisfied then the interpreter determines if there are any property-update rules in the protocol for which the condition matches the message.
 If yes, the properties in the rule's consequences are updated accordingly. - 7.
 Finally, if the agent has the right to send the message and its constraints are satisfied, a copy of the message is stored in the event history, together with the name of the sender, and the message is forwarded to all other agents in the MAS.

 It is important to note here that property-update rules and right-update rules are treated in a different way.
 To be precise: to verify whether a past-event condition is true, the interpreter compares the condition with all messages in the event history.
-Since messages are never removed from the event history this means that whenever a past-event condition becomes true, it remains true forever.
+Since messages are never removed from the event history this means that whenever a pastevent condition becomes true, it remains true forever.
 For example, when a buyer says 'hello' then the condition any buyer has said 'hello' becomes true, and remains true forever.
 For negative conditions exactly the opposite holds: the condition no buyer has said 'bye' is initially true, but as soon as a buyer says 'bye' it becomes false, and will stay false forever.
 The current-event conditions on the other hand are only considered true at the moment that the corresponding message is under evaluation of the interpreter.
 That is, the condition when a buyer says hello is considered to be true only while the interpreter is evaluating the message ('say', 'hello') sent by some agent playing the role of buyer.
 As soon as the interpreter handles the next message this condition is considered false again.
 The reason for this is that we consider that when you obtain a right, you keep that right for an extended period of time, until one of the negative conditions in the rule becomes false.
 Updating of a property on the other hand, is a one-time event that only takes place at the moment a certain message is sent.